-Everything that we can know of God (not the one taught in the group) is what has been shown us in Jesus, who brings us face to face with the true God.
+Everything that we can know of God (not the one taught in the group) is what has been shown us in Jesus, who brings us face to face with the true God of love.
 The Bible reveals that Jesus is known by over 100 different names and titles.
 (Read some of them on our site.)
-Only the Lord Jesus Christ, through His Holy Spirit, the Comforter, can open up our minds and begin to show us the truth about the goodness, mercy, forgiveness, and unconditional love and acceptance of God towards us.
+Only the Lord Jesus Christ, through His Holy Spirit, the Comforter, can open up our minds and begin to show us the truth about the goodness, mercy, forgiveness, and unconditional love and acceptance God has towards us.

 Through Jesus' death on the cross, God demonstrated once and for all how much He loved us.
 There is no greater, nor deeper love than this.
-When we place our faith in Him as our personal Savior, He will at that moment give us eternal life, which can never be taken away, and clothe us with His righteousness.
+When we place our faith in Him as our personal Savior, He will at that moment give us the Holy Spirit and eternal life, which can never be taken away.
 Jesus saves to the uttermost--and that means eternally.
 He will never cast us out or cut us off.
 It is possible to have a closeness with Him without fear or terror of punishment.
 He has made us "accepted in the Beloved" (Ephesians 1:6) and we have assurance of salvation (I John 5:13).
 This is not based on our feelings (which have undergone much manipulation), but on His sure promises.

 "This is my beloved son, hear ye him."
 Then when they looked up, they saw no man, only Jesus (Matthew 17:8).

 Instead of focusing on a man (whether it be Herbert Armstrong, Gerald Flurry, David Pack, etc.), our eyes need to be turned upon Jesus.